cloudControl/documentation/Add-on Documentation/Data Processing/QuotaGuardStatic.md

 # QuotaGuard Static

-QuotaGuard Static is an Add-on that allows you to route outbound traffic through a static IP address on cloudControl.
+QuotaGuard Static is an Add-on that allows you to route outbound traffic through a static IP address on dotCloud.
 You can provide this IP address to an API partner for IP based whitelisting and open your own firewall to access internal resources.

 QuotaGuard Static is accessible as an HTTP or SOCKS5 proxy so is language and platform agnostic.
 There is native support across Ruby, Python, Node.js, Scala, Java and every other mainstream language.